dashpay/platform/packages/dashmate/README.md

   Reset group nodes
 ```

-With the hard reset mode enabled, corresponding configs will be reset as well.
-To proceed, running the node [setup](#set-up-node) is required.
+With hard reset mode enabled, the corresponding node configs will be reset as well.
+It will be necessary to run node [setup](#set-up-node) again from scratch to start a new local node group.

 #### Create config group

-To group nodes together, set a group name to `group` option in corresponding configs.
+To group nodes together, set a group name using the `group` option with the corresponding configs.

 Create a group of two testnet nodes:
 ```bash